cisco/ChezScheme/IMPLEMENTATION.md

 When reading the compiler's implementation, `make-tmp` in most passes creates a `uvar` (that may eventually be spilled to a stack-frame slot).
 A `make-tmp` in the instruction-selection pass, however, makes an unspillable.
-In earlies passes of the compiler, new temporaries must be bound with a `let` form (i.e., a `let` in the intermediate repressentation) before they can be used; in later passes, a `set!` initializes a temporary.
+In earliest passes of the compiler, new temporaries must be bound with a `let` form (i.e., a `let` in the intermediate repressentation) before they can be used; in later passes, a `set!` initializes a temporary.